-"All members of the Evangelical Church of Georgia perceived the recent decision of the Tbilisi Court of Appeals as humiliating and illegal.
+"All members of the Evangelical Church of Georgia perceived the court's recent decision as humiliating and illegal.
 The Church considers that the Court delivered an unjustified decision.
 We have reasonable grounds to believe that the change of the City Court's decision by the Court of Appeals is the result of the government's pressure.

-The Church has a fair protest, and we are not planning to conform to this unlawful decision of the Court of Appeals, even if the Supreme Court upholds it.
+The Church has a fair protest, and we are not planning to conform to this unlawful decision.